 Whether buying coverage through an employer-provided private plan or through an Obamacare mandated exchange such as Covered California, one thing remains constant.
 Patients still prefer to maintain as much control over their healthcare choices as possible by choosing their own doctors and having a say in how their healthcare dollars are spent.

 Increased choice through the flexibility of provider access, and value-added through services such as transparent billing practices, are some of the factors that can lead many patients to seek the services of an out of network healthcare provider.
-If you are looking for more insight into out of network billing, call ML Medical Billing at (888) 719-7602 or fill out our online contact form.
+If you are looking for more insight into out of network billing or to learn more about our specialties, call ML Medical Billing at (888) 719-7602 or fill out our online contact form.

 What is the difference between out of network and in network billing?